inducer/pycuda/doc/source/faq.rst

 * Allocate two contexts, juggle (:meth:`pycuda.driver.Context.push` and :meth:`pycuda.driver.Context.pop`) them from that one process.
-* Work with several threads.
-As of Version 0.90.2, PyCuda will actually release the `GIL <http://en.wikipedia.org/wiki/Global_Interpreter_Lock>`_ while it is waiting for CUDA operations to finish.
+* Work with several processes or threads, using MPI, :mod:`multiprocesing` or :mod:`threading`.
+As of Version 0.90.2, PyCUDA will release the `GIL <http://en.wikipedia.org/wiki/Global_Interpreter_Lock>`_ while it is waiting for CUDA operations to finish.
+As of version 0.93, PyCUDA will actually *work* when used together with threads.
+Also see :ref:`pycuda-threading`, below.

 My program terminates after a launch failure.
 Why?
 --------------------------------------------------